cswartzvi/hamilton/docs/get-started/why-hamilton.md

 - [DVC](https://dvc.org/)

 Most pipelines have a "reverse ETL problem" -- they need to get the results of the pipeline into a some sort of datastore or registry.
-Hamilton can be used in conjunction with these tools as the glue code that helps everything work together.
-For example, you can use Hamilton to generate a model and then store metrics computed by Hamilton to one of these "destinations".
+Apache Hamilton can be used in conjunction with these tools as the glue code that helps everything work together.
+For example, you can use Apache Hamilton to generate a model and then store metrics computed by Apache Hamilton to one of these "destinations".

 There are three main ways to integrate with these tools:
- - inside a function that Hamilton orchestrates
+ - inside a function that Apache Hamilton orchestrates
- - outside Hamilton (e.g. in a script that calls Hamilton)
+ - outside Apache Hamilton (e.g. in a script that calls Apache Hamilton)
  - using "materializers" (see [materializers](../reference/io/index.rst)) (see [this blog](https://blog.dagworks.io/p/separate-data-io-from-transformation)).

-See this [ML reference post](https://blog.dagworks.io/p/from-dev-to-prod-a-ml-pipeline-reference) for examples of how to use Hamilton with these tools.
+See this [ML reference post](https://blog.dagworks.io/p/from-dev-to-prod-a-ml-pipeline-reference) for examples of how to use Apache Hamilton with these tools.

 ### Python Dataframe/manipulation Libraries
 Examples include: